Security Model

 Authentication answers who is allowed to use the platform and the tunnel runtime.
 Authorization then narrows what that identity can do: which APIs it can call, which projects it can use, which tunnels it can create or connect to, and which HTTP paths or tunnel properties are allowed.

 This page is the entrypoint for the security section.
-It explains where security controls are enforced before the dedicated pages describe token formats, delegated grants, and project-wide policies.
+It explains where security controls are enforced before the dedicated pages describe token formats, delegated resources, and project-wide policies.
+The important design point is that security is layered: the private environment initiates outbound connectivity, the engine authenticates runtime clients, and published endpoints can add protocol-specific policy at the edge.

 Authentication surfaces

 rstream uses bearer tokens for API calls, engine connections, and HTTP tunnel requests protected by token authentication.
 Tokens are read from the Authorization: Bearer <token> header.
-When the header is not present, the engine also accepts the rstream.token query parameter for tunnel and streaming flows that cannot set headers easily.
+When the header is not present, selected browser-facing flows can also use the rstream.token query parameter.

 Authentication covers two surfaces.
 Control plane APIs are the hosted APIs used to manage accounts, workspaces, projects, credentials, billing, TURN credentials, logs, and rstream Auth requests.
 Engine operations are the tunnel runtime operations used to create tunnels, open connections, list live tunnel state, and authorize HTTP requests at the edge.

-The same token can carry permissions for both surfaces, but the enforcement points are different.
-Control plane permissions are checked by the hosted API.
-Tunnel permissions and tunnel grants are checked by the engine when a client creates a tunnel, connects to a tunnel, lists live resources, or sends an HTTP request through a protected published tunnel.
+The same token can carry permissions for several surfaces, but the enforcement points are different.
+Control plane API permissions are checked by the hosted API.
+Engine API permissions and resources.tunnels boundaries are checked by the engine when a client creates a tunnel, connects to a tunnel, lists live resources, or sends an HTTP request through a protected published tunnel.
+TURN runtime permissions are checked by the TURN service when a client allocates relay traffic.

 Token families